 Top Tips from a Dermatologist for Treating Dry Skin

 When the humidity in the air decreases, it’s time to invest in a humidifier.
-Regular use of a humidifier will add necessary moisture back into the air and into your skin.
-Find out about the best humidifiers and which one fits your lifestyle.
+Regular humidifier use will add the necessary moisture back into the air and your skin.
+Find out about the best humidifiers available near you and which one fits your lifestyle.

 Cut Down on Cleansing